 The Government is currently conducting a two-part review of mobile (park) homes legislation:

-Part 2 of the review, published on 28 November 2017, calls for evidence on the effectiveness of the Mobile Homes Act 2013, in particular on:
+Part 2 of the review, published on 28 November 2017, called for evidence on the effectiveness of the Mobile Homes Act 2013, in particular on:

-The Part 2 review is also seeking views on the Park Homes Working Group’s recommendations to help ensure local authorities effectively carry out their licensing and enforcement functions.
-The Part 2 consultation closes on 16 February 2018.
+The Part 2 review also sought views on the Park Homes Working Group’s recommendations to help ensure local authorities effectively carry out their licensing and enforcement functions.
+The Part 2 consultation closed on 16 February 2018.
+The Government published a summary of consultation responses on 25 May 2018.

-A government response to the call for evidence (Parts 1 and 2) will be published in 2018.
+A Government response to the call for evidence (Parts 1 and 2) is expected to be published in Autumn 2018.

 Commons Briefing papers SN01080